 avoid vitamin C deficiency and oxidative stress.

 As always, iron plays an essential role.
 Spinach, shellfish, broccoli, turkey and red meat are all tremendous sources of iron.
-Non-perishable items that boast a healthy dose of iron include: quinoa, pumpkin seeds, dark chocolate, and legumes.
+Non-perishable items that boast a healthy dose of iron include quinoa, pumpkin seeds, dark chocolate, and legumes.
 Iron facilitates the destruction of pathogens by helping your immune cells recognize and eliminate them.

 These compounds support immune system functionality and regulate inflammation.
-Some antioxidant-rich foods are: Blueberries, beets, flaxseed, green tea, ginger and turmeric.
+Some antioxidant-rich foods are Blueberries, beets, flaxseed, green tea, ginger and turmeric.
 Many of these items can be added to your existing meal to boost its immunity-supporting properties.

 While we don’t yet have a treatment for Covid-19, there are proven steps you can take to keep your immune system – and your entire body – highly functional and healthful.
-In additional to choosing a vitamin & mineral-rich diet, experts suggest finding creative ways to incorporate exercise into your day (even if you’re house-bound), utilizing mindfulness techniques to maintain a sense of calm, and staying connected with others, even if only through social media.
+In addition to choosing a vitamin & mineral-rich diet, experts suggest creative ways to incorporate exercise into your day (even if you’re house-bound), utilizing mindfulness techniques to maintain a sense of calm, and staying connected with others, even if only through social media.
 Adopting these practices and committing to a healthy diet will help you maintain holistic wellness in the age of Covid-19.